mintty/wsltty/README.md

 ### Invocation ###

 WSLtty can be invoked with
-* installed desktop shortcuts or Start menu shortcuts
+* installed Start Menu shortcuts (or Desktop shortcuts if copied there)
-* wsl*.bat scripts generated into the installation directory
+* *.bat scripts
-* Explorer context menu (if installed from the Start menu)
+* Explorer context menu (if installed from the Start Menu `WSLtty` subfolder)

-Starting the mintty terminal directly from the WSLtty installation location is discouraged because that would bypass the `--configdir` option.
+Starting the mintty terminal directly from the WSLtty installation location is discouraged because that would bypass some essential options.

 ### Configuration ###

 #### Command line scripts `wsl*.bat` ####

-WSLtty installs the following scripts in its application folder `%LOCALAPPDATA%\wsltty`:
+WSLtty installs the following scripts into `%LOCALAPPDATA%\Microsoft\WindowsApps` (and a copy in its application folder `%LOCALAPPDATA%\wsltty`):

+* For each installed WSL distribution D, D`.bat` to start in the current folder/directory
+* For each installed WSL distribution D, D`~.bat` to start in the WSL user home
-* `wsl.bat` to start a WSL bash in the current folder/directory
+* `wsl.bat` to start the default WSL installation in the current folder/directory
-* `wsl~.bat` to start a WSL bash in the WSL user home
+* `wsl~.bat` to start the default WSL installation in the WSL user home
-* `wsl-l.bat` to start a WSL login bash
+* `wsl-l.bat` to start the default WSL installation with a login shell

-To enable invocation of these scripts from WIN+R or from cmd.exe, copy them from `%LOCALAPPDATA%\wsltty` into `%SYSTEMROOT%\System32`, renaming them as desired.
-(The package does not do this to avoid trouble with missing admin privileges.)
+Given that `%LOCALAPPDATA%\Microsoft\WindowsApps` is in your PATH, the scripts can be invoked from cmd.exe, PowerShell, or via WIN+R.

 #### Start Menu and Desktop shortcuts ####

+In the Start Menu, the following shortcuts are installed:
+* For each installed WSL distribution D, D` in Mintty` to start in the WSL user home

-The Start Menu subfolder WSLtty offers three shortcuts:
+In the Start Menu subfolder WSLtty, the following shortcuts are installed:
+* For each installed WSL distribution D, D` in Mintty` to start in the Windows %USERPROFILE% home
+* For each installed WSL distribution D, D` ~ in Mintty` to start in the WSL user home
-* `WSL Bash % in Mintty` to start a WSL bash in the Windows %USERPROFILE% home
+* `WSL % in Mintty` to start the default WSL installation in the Windows %USERPROFILE% home
-* `WSL Bash ~ in Mintty` to start a WSL bash in the WSL user home
+* `WSL ~ in Mintty` to start the default WSL installation in the WSL user home
-* `WSL Bash -l in Mintty` to start a WSL login bash
+* `WSL -l in Mintty` to start the default WSL installation with a login shell

+WSLtty does not install Desktop shortcuts.
+If you want them, copy the desired ones from the Start Menu subfolder `WSLtty`.

-To ensure a login bash to start in your Linux home directory, add a `cd` command to your `$HOME/.profile` on Linux side.
+To ensure a login shell to start in your Linux home directory, add a `cd` command to your `$HOME/.profile` on Linux side.

+#### Context menu entries ####

+WSLtty provides context menu entries for all installed WSL distributions, to start a respective WSL shell in a specific folder from an Explorer window.
+They are not installed by default.
+To add or remove context menu entries, run the respective script from the Start Menu subfolder `WSLtty`.

 #### Mintty settings ####